vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 </details>

-The violation of the command is injurious in two ways.
-When the waiting woman [woman attendant] is suspended from service, she loses what she obtains (from the service ) such as scents and has to experience also dread (of punishment).

 It may (now) be asked :-"What if the original or first prapatti is made on one's own initiative (without the sanction of the sāstrās ) so as to cover also deliberate sins of the future ?"
 This is (easily ) answered by a counter-check :-"What if bhakti or upāsana is performed so as to cover also future acts of deliberate offence?
 What if prapatti as an aṅga is performed so as to cover such acts ?"
 If it is stated that in these two cases (of counter-check) also, it may be held that future sins will not cling, it will be heresy opposed to what is stated in Śrī Bhāṣya and elsewhere.
 It is also opposed to the code of conduct observed by such (holy men ) as Ushasti [^U] who were steadfast in the contemplation of Brahman (Brahmanishta).